Stochastic Optimization and Learning for Two-Stage Supplier Problems: Introduction

 The $3$-approximation for \textbf{2S-Sup-Poly} is presented in Section \ref{sec:3-apprx}, based on a novel LP rounding technqiue; notably, its approximation ratio matches the lower bound of the non-stochastic counterpart (\textbf{Knapsack Supplier}).

-The other three results are based on a reduction to a single-stage, deterministic robust outliers problem described in Section \ref{sec:mu-apprx}; namely, we show that we can convert any $\rho$-approximation algorithm for the robust outlier problem into a $(\rho+2)$-approximation algorithm for the corresponding two-stage stochastic problem.
-We follow up with $3$-approximations for the homogeneous robust outlier $\textbf{MatSup}$ and $\textbf{MuSup}$ problems, which are slight variations on an algorithm of \cite{Chakra}.
+The other three results are based on a reduction to a single-stage, deterministic robust outliers problem described in Section \ref{sec:mu-apprx}; namely, convert any $\rho$-approximation algorithm for the robust outlier problem into a $(\rho+2)$-approximation algorithm for the corresponding two-stage stochastic problem.
+This is similar to a robust supplier problem considered in \cite{bajpai2021revisiting} under the name \emph{priority center}, and many of the approximation algorithms of \cite{bajpai2021revisiting} can be adapted to our setting.

-In Section~\ref{sec:5-apprx}, we describe a novel 9-approximation algorithm for an inhomogeneous $\textbf{MatSup}$ problem, which is an extension of a result in \cite{Harris2018}.
+We follow up with $3$-approximations for the homogeneous robust outlier $\textbf{MatSup}$ and $\textbf{MuSup}$ problems, which are slight variations on algorithms of \cite{Chakra} (specifically, our approach in Section~\ref{sec:homogmumat} is a variation on their solve-or-cut methods).
+In Section~\ref{sec:5-apprx}, we describe a 9-approximation algorithm for an inhomogeneous $\textbf{MatSup}$ problem, which is an extension of results in \cite{Harris2018} and \cite{bajpai2021revisiting} (specifically, our method in Algorithm~\ref{alg-4} involves an iterative rounding approach similar to that of~\cite{Harris2018}).
 This new algorithm is intricate and may be of interest on its own.

 \subparagraph*{Remark:} With our polynomial-scenarios approximation algorithms, the sample bounds of Theorem~\ref{thm11} for homogeneous \textbf{2S-Sup}, \textbf{2S-MatSup} and \textbf{2S-MuSup} instances are $\tilde O(\frac{ n }{\epsilon \alpha}), \tilde O( \frac{m}{\epsilon \alpha})$ and $\tilde O(\frac{ m }{\epsilon \alpha})$ respectively.
-(Here, $\tilde O()$ hides $\polylog(n,m,1/\gamma)$ factors.
+(Here, $\tilde O()$ hides $\polylog(n,m,1/\gamma)$ factors.)

 There is an important connection between our generalization scheme and the design of our polynomial-scenarios approximation algorithms.
 In Theorem~\ref{thm11}, the sample bounds are given in terms of the \emph{cardinality} $|\mathcal S|$.
 Our polynomial-scenarios algorithms are carefully designed to make $|\mathcal S|$ as small as possible. \emph{Indeed, one of the major contributions of this work is to show that effective bounds on $|\mathcal S|$ are possible for sophisticated approximation algorithms using complex LP rounding.}